fcollonval/jupyter-project/README.md

 ![Github Actions Status](https://github.com/fcollonval/jupyter-project/workflows/Build/badge.svg)

 An JupyterLab extension to handle project folders.
+It adds the ability to generate project from a [cookiecutter](https://cookiecutter.readthedocs.io/en/latest/) template as well as generate files from [Jinja2](https://jinja.palletsprojects.com/en/master/) templates.
+Those templates can be parametrized directly from the frontend by specifying a [JSON schema](https://json-schema.org/).

 This extension is composed of a Python package named `jupyter_project`